joshuaandrewsN/ncpbootcamp/AcropolisStorageServices/AcropolisStorageServices.rst

 **Attaching Initiators to Targets**

-- ABS presents a volume group and its vDisks as iSCSI targets and assigns IQNs.
+- Nutanix Volumes presents a volume group and its vDisks as iSCSI targets and assigns IQNs.
 Initiators or hosts have their IQNs attached to a volume group to gain access.
 - In the above picture, the administrator has created two volume groups, Volume Group A and Volume Group B.  Volume Group A has three vDisks and Volume Group B has 2 vDisks.
 The hosts Host A and Host B have their iSCSI initiators configured to communicate with the iSCSI target (Data Services IP).
 The vDisks will be presented to the initiators as LUNs.

 **Configuring Volume Group for Shared Access**